pivotal/blog/content/post/codegen-gpdb-qx.md

 To handle the full range of SQL queries and data type, [GPDB](http://greenplum.org/)’s execution engine is designed with high levels of complexity such as function pointers and control flow statements.
 Making these decisions for each tuple adds up to significant overhead, and prevents efficient usage of modern CPUs, with deep pipelines.
-For instance, profiling [TPCH](http://www.tpc.org/tpch/) Query 1 on two segments with warm cache resulted in 77s for 7GB input table at 45MB/s per segment.
-This clearly shows that GPDB is not IO Bound, but rather CPU Bound.

 ## Code Generation

-To address this problem of ineffective CPU utilisation and poor execution time, several state-of-the-art commercial and academic query execution engines have explored a Code Generation (CodeGen) based solution.
+To address this problem of ineffective CPU utilization and poor execution time, several state-of-the-art commercial and academic query execution engines have explored a Code Generation (CodeGen) based solution.
 This approach exploits the metadata about the underlying schema and plan characteristics already available at query execution time, to produce native code.
 To elaborate consider the following use case in Postgres-based engine like GPDB.
 In the code snippet from `ExecEvalScalarVar`, we retrieve the 5th attribute of a tuple.